kubeskoop/kubeskoop.github.io/docs/guide/intro.md

 # Intro

-Here is introduction for KubeSkoop connectivity diagnose and exporter.
+Here is introduction for KubeSkoop connectivity diagnosis and exporter.

-## Connectivity diagnose
+## Connectivity diagnosis

 ## Monitoring